Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

 - ### **Client Rejection:**

+     - Pending Requests are reject and moved to **Client Rejection** stage, and holding the request for review and **Resend for Client Confirmation** stage.

-     - In Case and Task Management, Retirement Process will move to Customer Rejection stage.
+     - In Case and Task Management, Retirment Process will move to **Customer Rejection** stage.

-    - Rejeceted Request by Client is moved to this stage, and waiting for resend to customer confirmation.
+    - **User can move the request to required stage**,

       - *In The Action field is following to,*